Rt-00/cook-app-react-native/README.md

    ```sh
    npx expo start
    ```
+4. Create supabase database and put the credencials: EXPO_PUBLIC_SUPABASE_URL and EXPO_PUBLIC_SUPABASE_ANON_KEY in your .env or .env.local

-4. Follow the instructions in the terminal or Expo Developer Tools to preview the app on your device or emulator.
+5. Follow the instructions in the terminal or Expo Developer Tools to preview the app on your device or emulator.

 ## Contributing